BaiyangZhang/BaiyangZhang.github.io/_posts/2024-4-18-Classical-Lumps-and-Their-Quantum-Descendants.md

 ---
-layout:     post   				    # 使用的布局（不需要改）
+layout: post
-title:    Note on Clasical Lumps and Their Quantum Descendants		# 标题
+title: Note on Clasical Lumps and Their Quantum Descendants
-subtitle:   Lecture 1
+subtitle:
-date:       2023-3-20 				# 时间
+date: 2023-3-20
-author:     Baiyang Zhang 						# 作者
+author: Baiyang Zhang
-header-img: img/background1.jpg 	#这篇文章标题背景图片
+header-img:
-catalog: true 						# 是否归档
+catalog: true
-tags:								#标签
+tags:
   - Duality
   - QFT
   - Notes
 ---

-## An introduction to unitary symmetry
+# An introduction to unitary symmetry

-The waves in real world usually dissipates in the course of time.
+The waves in real world usually dissipate over time.
 As the energy propagates to infinite far in the form of waves, the energy density goes to zero uniformly in spacetime.
 The same is true for the solutions of wave equations, except for some singular solutions at least.
-We give a more rigorous definition for dissipation here, a solution of the classical equations of motion is dissipative if
+We give a more rigorous definition for dissipation: a solution of the classical equations of motion is dissipative if

 $$
 \lim_{ t \to \infty } \text{max } \mathcal{E}(\mathbf{x},t)=0,